 We usually focus on reading some specific probability topic each semester.
 We may also have practice talks on other probability topics by the students.
 Feel free to email me if you wish to give a practice talk!

 We meet on Tuesdays 6pm - 7pm, Room: 622 Math.
-This semester we are studying Directed Landscape.
+This semester we studied Directed Landscape from this paper.
 See the schedule below!

 |February 4||Xuan Wu||Basics about the Directed Landscape. |

 Abstract: We will first explain what a direct landscape is and explore its basic properties.
 Then we will move on to give an overview of the main ingredients of the first construction of the directed landscape through Brownian last passge percolation, based on the recent result of Dauvergne, Ortmann and Virag.

 |February 11||Sayan Das||Melons and Airy line ensemble. |

 Abstract: Continuing our discussion from last lecture, we will formally define Airy sheet and introduce the concept of melon of functions.
 Then we will define Airy line ensemble and discuss some of its probabilistic properties.
 This talk is roughly based on Section 2 of Dauvergne, Ortmann and Virag paper.